 Google results will include your customer ratings, so you’ll want to be sure you are generating positive reviews to help you get the click-through.

-To help your products be shown in the Google results, you’ll want to be sure you’re including your top keywords in the front of your product title so that they are included in the URL of your listing.
+To help your products show up in the Google results, you’ll want to be sure you include your top keywords in the front of your product title so that they are included in the URL of your listing.

 When doing your initial keyword research, you can also check popular terms entered in Google that start with “Amazon” and try to include them in your product title if they are a good fit.